Eco-hotel Tip in Minca

 • If you want to walk, it is 1.5 hours uphill.
 Back is about 50 minutes

-• Best time to go: The finca can be visited year-round, but between November-February there is the most action at the finca, due to the harvest time of the coffee beans.
+• Best time to visit: The finca can be visited year-round, but between November-February there is the most action on the finca, due to the harvest time of the coffee beans.

 Cacao tour finca La Candelaria